amcknight/kaizosplits/README.md

 # Kaizosplits

-A Super Mario World romhack autosplitter heavily updated from [NecroSky90 on SMWCentral](https://www.smwcentral.net/?p=section&a=details&id=28606)'s version from a 2021.
+A Super Mario World romhack autosplitter with ambitions to make all SNES emulator autosplitting easier.

-Their's a v1 decent autosplitter that's supposed to work as well as possible by default but it's a all kind of a mess right now.
-This is the file you probably want to use.
-If you just want level splits, this is the one.

-However, there's also an ambitious v2 split manager that will robustly handle fine-grained and custom autosplits and that will create initial split files by watching your runs.
-By having a mechanism to make sure your splits and autosplitter are exactly in sync, we can do some cool stuff.
-If you skip a checkpoint or die and go back before a split, the autosplitter can see this and skip a split or undo a split accordingly. v2 is a Work in Progress and will likely be forked into it's own project!
+Should work for most normal splits out of the box but I like fine-grained splits so there's support for checkpoints, room transitions, and more.
+Unforutunately SMW romhacks can be weird, so you will need to add a couple custom splits (or disable a couple splits) if using fine-grained splits and there is some rudimentary custom split support for this.

 ## Installation

 Go to Releases and download the zip.
 Instructions are in the README.

-Customize splits in the Scriptable Autosplitter settings once it's installed
+Customize splits in the Scriptable Autosplitter settings once it's installed.

 ## Debugging

-You'll need to be able to debug to customize splits, override emulators, or for development.
+You'll need to be able to debug to customize splits, add new emulators, or for development in general.

-[DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) is a program for debugging Windows programs generally.
-All errors from all your programs go there, but LiveSplit and the LiveSplit autosplitter plugin, and kaizosplits will have useful messages there if you're stuck.
+[DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) is a program for viewing debug statements.
+All errors from all your Windows programs go there, but LiveSplit and the LiveSplit autosplitter plugin, and kaizosplits will have useful messages there if you're stuck.

 ## Custom Splits

-If you end up wanting more fine-grained splits, such as removing some checkpoint splits, custom credits split, or room splits for only one level, you're in the right place.
+If you end up wanting more fine-grained splits, such as removing some checkpoint splits, custom credits split, or room splits for only one level, then this gets a bit complicated.
+Here's how:

 Open your `Kaizo.asl` which is defines the whole autosplitter and take a look at the `split {}` section for the switch cases.